Nicholas Gatty

 Nicholas Comyn Gatty (13 September 1874 – 10 November 1946) was an English composer and music critic.
-As a composer his major output was opera, which was generally musically undistinguished but well-presented theatrically.
+As a composer his major output was opera, which was generally regarded as musically undistinguished but well-presented theatrically.
 As a critic he worked for the Pall Mall Gazette and The Times, and served as assistant editor for the second and third editions of Grove.

 He was born in Bradfield, Yorkshire, the second son of the Revd Reginald Gatty, and the nephew of composer Alfred Scott-Gatty.
 He was educated at Downing College, Cambridge (BA 1896, Mus B 1898, Mus D 1927) and at the Royal College of Music where he studied under Charles Villiers Stanford.
 From the beginning of the 20th century he was assistant conductor at Covent Garden, and at some time organist to the Duke of York's Royal Military School in Chelsea.
 At Grove's Dictionary of Music he wrote many anonymous contributions under the editors Fuller Maitland and H C Colles.